 Buick Car FAQs

 Want to know more about Buick, huh?
 Here are answers to some of the most popular questions about the brand.

 Is Buick A Luxury Brand?

 Yes.
 Buick is a luxury car brand that competes in the luxury vehicle segment.
-However, it’s an entry-luxury brand like Acura, Infiniti, Lexus, and even Volvo rather than a full-fledged premium brand like Mercedes-Benz and BMW.
+However, it’s classified as a “premium” or affordable luxury brand much like Acura, and Infiniti rather than a true, full-fledged luxury brand like Mercedes-Benz and BMW.

-Think of Buick as attainable luxury — fancier and more luxurious than the average mainstream car but not quite on the same level as Cadillac or the European premium brands.
+Think of Buick as attainable luxury — fancier and more luxurious than the average mainstream car but not quite on the same level as Cadillac or the European luxury brands.

 Who Makes Buick?

 Buick is a division of General Motors, the American automaker that also owns Chevrolet, GMC, and Cadillac.
 In fact, it was the first GM brand.